Brazil: Cultural Landscape

 Paraná (PR) (Capital: Curitiba): Paraná, in southern Brazil, is known for its modern cities, diverse landscapes, and strong European influence.

-Pernambuco (PE) (Capital: Recife): Pernambuco, located in the northeast region of Brazil, is known for its rich history, vibrant cultural scene, and beautiful coastline.
+Pernambuco (PE) (Capital: Recife): Located in the northeast region of Brazil, Pernambuco is known for its rich history, vibrant cultural scene, and beautiful coastline.

-Rio Grande do Norte (RJ) (Capital: Natal): Rio Grande do Norte, located in the northeastern region of the country, offers beautiful beaches, dunes, and historical sites.
+Rio Grande do Norte (RJ) (Capital: Natal): Located in the northeastern region of the country, Rio Grande do Norte offers beautiful beaches, dunes, and historical sites.

-Rio Grande do Sul (RS) (Capital: Porto Alegre): Rio Grande do Sul, in the southern region of Brazil, is known for its distinct cultural heritage, gaucho traditions, and varied landscapes.
+Rio Grande do Sul (RS) (Capital: Porto Alegre): This southern region of Brazil is known for its distinct cultural heritage, gaucho traditions, and varied landscapes.

 Rondônia (RO) (Capital: Porto Velho): Rondônia, in northwestern Brazil, is characterized by its Amazon Rainforest, rivers, and natural resources.

-Santa Catarina (SC) (Capital: Florianópolis): Santa Catarina, in southern Brazil, is known for its stunning beaches, German heritage, and natural beauty.
+Santa Catarina (SC) (Capital: Florianópolis): This southern Brazilian city is known for its stunning beaches, German heritage, and natural beauty.

 São Paulo (SP) (Capital: São Paulo): São Paulo, in the Southeast, is Brazil's economic powerhouse, known for its cultural diversity, urban sprawl, and thriving arts scene.